 9. Tan Leather and Grey Living Room

-One of the most sophisticated ways to warm up a grey living room in a perfectly handsome way is to enhance the colour palette with the warm tones of a tan leather.
+One of the most sophisticated ideas to warm up a grey living room in a perfectly handsome way is to enhance the colour palette with the warm tones of a tan leather.
 This BHDM living room contrasts the moody tones of Benjamin Moore’s Kendall Charcoal with woven Bobo Intriguing Objects chairs and widely-mounted Louis Vuitton book pages.

-“Grey spaces are easy to live in and to layer up with other neutrals,” claims the studio’s Dan Mazzarini, “Here, we picked a smokey colour to complement the hearth-side appeal of this library.
+“Grey living rooms are easy to live in and to layer up with other neutrals,” claims the studio’s Dan Mazzarini, “Here, we picked a smokey colour to complement the hearth-side appeal of this library.
 Moody and dark, this room is cool during the day, and embracing in the dark.
 We love to mix greys with saddle, black and white for a graphic, neutral space.”

 Image Credit: Hilton Opera Paris

 10. Colour Combination: Sophisticated Grey and Lime Green Living Room

 Lime green is a colour that raises eyebrows, but, when it’s used in combination with the right neutral as the base shade, it suddenly becomes less 10-year-old’s-bedroom and far more grown-up.
 We love it here in one of the suite sitting rooms at The Hilton Opera in Paris.
 The barely-there shade of grey used on the living room walls, in the rug’s weave, on the lampshades and upholstery is instantly elegant and calming.
 Using white on the other hand would’ve been a contrast too crisp and a touch tropical for lime green’s zingy nature.

 11. Colour Scheme: Calming Grey Living Room